thoom/phandlebars/README.md

 ### Silex Application

-There are only 4 options currently:
+There are these options currently:

   1. __compiled__: This is the full file path of where you want the compiled Javascript file to reside.
 The location should be writable by your web user.
   2. __debug__: If debug is true, then the compiled file will be overwritten with each request.
 If false, it will only build the compiled file if it doesn't exist.
+  3. __library__: By default, the compiled JS file will use the Handlebars runtime library.
+If you need to use the full library instead
+                  (for instance, if you dynamically compile on the client side), then pass in *HandlebarsServiceProvider::LIBRARY_FULL*.
-  3. __minify__: If true, the script will attempt to minify the file using _uglifyjs_.
+  4. __minify__: If true, the script will attempt to minify the file using _uglifyjs_.
-  4. __path__: The directory where all of the Handlebars templates are stored.
+  5. __path__: The directory where all of the Handlebars templates are stored.
 Note that all of your templates should end with _.handlebars_.

 As an example: